kyoungseoun-chung/pymyplot/README.md

 # Pymyplot

 A collection of useful presets for the visualization of scientific data.
-It is intended for personal use only.
+It is intended for personal usage but feel free to take a look at it.

+> As I noticed, publishing this package to pypi.org appears to be overkill.
+Nevertheless, I have decided to do so in order to have better access to the library for my own personal use.

 ## Requirements